Laptop Black Screen: Complete Troubleshooting Guide

 - Uninstall "ASUS Splendid Video Enhancement Technology"

-- Restart and test
+- Restart and see if it's fixed

 Advanced Troubleshooting